pymor/pymor/docs/source/tutorial-rb.rst

 Now, the Euclidean norm will just work fine in many cases.
-However, when `fom` comes from a PDE, it will be usually not the norm we are interested in, and you may get poor results for problem with strongly anisotropic meshes.
+However, when `fom` comes from a PDE, it will be usually not the norm we are interested in, and you may get poor results for problems with strongly anisotropic meshes.

 For our diffusion problem with homogeneous Dirichlet boundaries, the Sobolev semi-norm (of order one) is a natural choice.
-Luckily, :meth:`~pymor.discretizers.builtin.cg.discretize_stationary_cg` already assembled a corresponding inner product |Operator| for us, which is available as
+Among other useful products, :meth:`~pymor.discretizers.builtin.cg.discretize_stationary_cg` already assembled a corresponding inner product |Operator| for us, which is available as